ArtemisGlobal/NASA_SpaceApps2022/README.md

 Future development will include tonal and instrumental options for the sonification to respond to user's personalization.

-You can find a working example in `audio_match_sonification.ipynb` or `audio_match_sonification.py`.
+You can find a working example in `spacetune_example.ipynb` or `spacetune_example.py`.
 Within these files you will set the name of the song (an mp3 or wav file of the song must exist in `/songs`).
 You will also select the image from the catalog `WebbDemo.csv` by setting its index number.
-Running `audio_match_sonification.py` will generate an audio file of the image sonification in `/sonification` and a mix of the sonification and original audio in `/mixes`.
+Running `spacetune_example.py` will generate an audio file of the image sonification in `/sonification` and a mix of the sonification and original audio in `/mixes`.